palomaresendiz/Shell-Scripting/README.md

 1. Display the integer arguments that are entered.
 2. Display the smallest of the integer arguments
 3. Display the largest of the integer arguments
-4. Sum of the 3 integer arguments .
+4. Sum of the 3 integer arguments.
 5. Product of the 3 integer arguments.
 6. Average of the 3 integer arguments.
 7. Square of each integer argument.